 Lawrence Lipton, The Holy Barbarians (@ 1959, WH Allen 1960)

-I can see why it made such an impression on a teenage girl in a country town with artistic yearnings.
+I can see why it made such an impression on a teenager in a country town with artistic yearnings.
 It’s about young people and young adults from an earlier era who challenged the society of their parents to follow in the footsteps of Jack Kerouac, Allen Ginsberg, Henry Miller and so on, in what Lawrence Lipton calls Disaffiliation.
 It was interesting to me to see how much of what was novel, even heroic to the beats in the 50s (or at least to Lawrence Lipton reporting on them) was pretty commonplace for people in their 20s in Sydney in the 70s: relaxed sexual mores, jazz, marijuana …

 The differences, though, are huge.
 The unquestioning acceptance of sexism is very in-your-face: women’s stories are told almost entirely in terms of their sexual behaviour and their relationships with men; at one point, being grandly inclusive, Lipton refers to citizenesses.
 African Americans are there, as Negro jazz musicians, the heroes of the beats but never really characters with their own stories.
-There is discussion of Marxism, but class is the elephant in the room, leaving the impression that this was a community of middle class white youth getting stoned and full of a sense of their own importance, choosing poverty but always with the possibility of asking their parents to bail them out, disengaging from politics but telling themselves that this was a mark of moral superiority.
+There is discussion of Marxism, but class is the elephant in the room, leaving the impression that this was a community of middle class white youth getting stoned and full of a sense of their own importance, choosing poverty but always with the possibility of asking their parents to bail them out, disengaged from politics and telling themselves that this was a mark of moral superiority.

 Then there’s the language: even while professing a Zen rejection of dichotomies, the book assumes an apparently impermeable division between on one side the squares and on the other the hip, the cool, the beat.
 The squares might know about Taoism, for example, by reading and study, but the hip dig it.
 It’s awfully redolent of rigid high-school divisions between skaters, surfers, nerds, jocks, cool girls, etc.